MrDabrudda/OpenWRTFirewallRules/README.md

 # OpenWRT Custom Firewall Rules
-Custom Firewall Rules for OpenWRT routers \n Copy/Paste the rules into Network\Firewall\Custom Rules tab on the OpenWRT admin page
+Custom Firewall Rules for OpenWRT routers.

+Copy/Paste the rules into Network\Firewall\Custom Rules tab on the OpenWRT admin page.